ktung22/temp-icd-api-mn/README.md

-# temp-icd-api-mn
+# temp-icd-api-nm
-this is a temp project for nm data, related to ICD codes
+this is a temp project for nm 2016 data, related to ICD codes